Qualitative Research Methods SPS5042

 - Available to Erasmus Students: No

-Qualitative methods are those research techniques concerned broadly with non-mathematical, naturally occurring and non-experimental research practices that look to uncover the meanings and significance of the wide variety of evidence that social researchers collect.
+Qualitative methods are those social research practices that look to uncover the meanings and significance of the wide variety of evidence that social researchers produce.
 Qualitative research includes a broad range of approaches and techniques.
-The purpose of the course is to introduce students to a number of the most commonly used of these approaches and techniques.
-These tools include in-depth interviews and focus groups as well as the gathering of data based on observation and textual information.
+The purpose of this course is to introduce students to the ontological and epistemological approaches that underpin qualitative research, the strategies used to produce data and the diverse ways that data can be analysed and presented.
+These tools include a range of qualitative approaches such as feminist methodologies, collaborative and emancipatory approaches, phenomenological methods, ethnographic approaches and the use of interviewing, observation and focus groups.
+The course will support students to practically engage with these tools, through the construction of topic guides, the evaluation of interview/focus group technique, practical transcription, coding and analysis of qualitative data and reflexive approaches to research.
 The course aims to develop a practical understanding of the philosophical underpinnings, application and analysis of qualitative methodology for those working in the social sciences.
+Central to the course is an ongoing critical engagement with qualitative research ethics in and through tutorials, lectures and assessments.

 One and a half hour lecture and one hour tutorial (called Dissertation Training) per week.
-Lectures Tuesday 5-6:30pm.
-Dissertation Training runs weeks 2-11 inclusive, either Tuesday 6:45-7:45pm or Wednesday 2-3pm or 3-4pm.
+Lectures Thursday 10-11:30am.
+Dissertation Training runs weeks 2-11 inclusive, on various days and times across the week i.e. Tuesday between 1-3pm, Wednesday 11am-12noon, Thursday 1-2pm and Friday 4-5pm.

 Requirements of Entry

 The lectures are designed to give students grounding in why social science researchers use particular qualitative methodologies and how they may fit into a broader examination of society.
-The lectures are divided into three blocks: Research Design, Strategy, and Practical Skills; Data Collection Methods; and Analysis.
 The tutorials are designed to give students time to try out, discuss and critically examine how qualitative methods work in practice.
 The goals of the course are to give students a) robust introductory knowledge of a range of qualitative methods; b) the ability to build a solid research design; c) the skill to find appropriate qualitative methods that relate to their inquiries and d) the tools and experience to start to implement qualitative methods such as interviewing, focus groups, and analysis with skill and confidence.
 In addition to methods and research design skills, students acquire skills pertaining to the practicalities of the research process, such as structuring a qualitative dissertation, reviewing and using literature in appropriate ways, and meeting ethical standards and procedures.

 Intended Learning Outcomes of Course